RaviAmane/SOR-API/DESIGN_DECISIONS.md

 For a detailed discussion calling `HTTP GET` on `/customers`, please see [Use Case 1: Maintain a Copy of Customers Data](USE_CASE_1.md).

 #### 2) A Case for using `billingAddress` and `shippingAddress` instead of `addresses` in customer object
-For customer object, instead of array of "addresses", I would have prefered to use specific address fields, e.g. `billingAddress` and `shippingAddress`.
+For customer object, instead of array of "addresses", I have used specific address fields, e.g. `billingAddress` and `shippingAddress`.

 *Pros:*